Limp Mode – Meaning, Causes & Solutions

 The best way to find the cause of the limp mode is to always read out the trouble code memory first with an OBD2 scanner.

-You maybe do a little research on the internet and you will get a lot of tips on what could cause the limp mode.
-They are telling you that they have the same characteristics of their vehicle 5 years ago and “I replaced this part and it fixed my problem”.
+Normally, You will maybe do a little research on the internet and you will get a lot of tips on what could cause the limp mode.
+They are telling you that they have the same characteristics as their vehicle 5 years ago and “I replaced this part and it fixed my problem”.

 The problem with the limp mode is that you are getting the same characteristics with a lot of different faults.
 That’s why you should never listen to anyone that had the same problem before.
 You will only end up wasting your money on parts that do not have a fault on them.

 It is really easy to read the DTC memory and find out the real solution to why your car has gotten into limp mode.
 You could either drive your car to a friend or a mechanic to get help to read your DTC memory, it will probably not cost a lot of money and you will get a real answer to your problem.

 The process to connect an OBD2 scanner is pretty simple.
 First, you have to locate the OBD connector, normally located under your steering wheel.
 I do recommend to connect a car battery charger while you are doing this job to avoid any damages to the electrical system.
 Then just turn the ignition on and follow the manual with the OBD2 scanner.

 Here is a small video to help you out to use an OBD2 scanner:

 Where can I get an OBD2 scanner to solve my Limp mode?

 If you want, you could also buy an OBD2 scanner to read your trouble codes at home by yourself.
 They do often not cost a lot and it could be a really good investment instead of taking it to your mechanic all the time and you will save the money fast.
 If you want to check out some different OBD2 scanners you can check our OBD2 scanner review where we have listed the best OBD2 scanners on the market.